sagemath/trac_to_gh/Issue 8109.md

 # Issue 8109: wrap NTL's lzz_pE and lzz_pEX and use them

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8109

 Original creator: ylchapuy